 Another key element listed in Fig. 1 is the presence of drivers to control and interface Qibo with different instruments.
 To generate the appropriate microwave pulses needed to perform quantum gates, a common approach is to use Arbitrary Waveform Generators (AWG), digital to analogue (DAC) and analogue to digital converters (ADC) which are nowadays available through Field Programmable Gate Arrays (FPGAs).
-Although these devices usually provide libraries or packages to control them, Qibolab offers a common interface to unify the language of multiple instruments.
+All these devices usually provide libraries or packages to control them, e.g., Qblox Instruments [76], Qcodes [31] and LabOneQ [74].
+Despite such heterogeneity, Qibolab defines a common interface to properly expose package methods required to control QPUs.

 Finally Qibolab takes care of all the necessary operations to prepare the execution of quantum circuits on a fully characterized device.
 Among these, there is a transpilation step of circuits to the native gates supported by the quantum processor and a compilation step to convert these gates to pulses.
 Sect.
-III C presents a more precise description of the transpilation step.
+3.3 presents a more precise description of the transpilation step.